 Stigler also spotted injured airmen through the damaged airframe.
 Then he remembered the words of a German officer, “If I ever see or hear of you shooting at a man in a parachute, I will shoot you down myself.”
 Stigler later confessed, “To me it was like they were in a parachute.
 I saw them and I couldn’t shoot them down.”

-Stigler positioned his fighter off the bomber’s right wing.
-He looked at Brown and tried communicating with hand signals: Land in Germany and surrender, or fly to neutral Sweden.
+Stigler positioned his fighter off the bomber’s right wing, then to the left wing.
+He made eye contact with Brown and tried communicating with hand signals: Land in Germany and surrender, or fly to neutral Sweden.
 Brown, who was aiming for England, could not discern the message.
 Stigler remained in tight formation to prevent German anti-aircraft guns from targeting the bomber.
 When they reached the North Sea, Stigler saluted Brown and peeled away.
 “Good luck, you’re in God’s hands,” said the ace.
 Stigler did not report the encounter with commanding officers, knowing that a German pilot who spared the enemy in combat risked execution.

 Thirty minutes later the bomber dropped to 500 feet.
 The ocean filled the horizon.
 Brown, working with his co-pilot to steady the plane, made a distress call.
 Author Adam Makos describes the scene in his book A Higher Call: “Each time Charlie felt The Pub shudder and drop a few feet, he touched the Bible in his pocket like a transmitter on a microphone hoping it would beam his prayers up faster.
 He asked his Third Pilot to stay close.”